PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 You have already implemented a (albeit very simple) lexical analyzer/tokenizer that converts character sequences from a code stream to token sequences.
 As you learned in lecture, this token sequence is processed by the parser, and an **abstract syntax tree (AST)** is generated.
 In this assignment, you will use the `clang` compiler to generate an AST.
 Further, you will investigate two different case studies to analyze an AST.

 ### Generating the AST (10 Points)
 In Programming Assignment 2.1, you saw how to build LLVM.
 The Clang compiler front-end leverages the LLVM back-end infrastructure.
-For any code written in `C` or `C++`, you can generate (and visualize) the AST using Clang.
+For any code written in `C` or `C++` (also `ObjC`), you can generate (and visualize) the AST using Clang.

 First, let the shell/terminal know where you built LLVM.
 We recommend adding the following line to your `$HOME/.bashrc` file:
 ```sh